-1: We believe investment returns for equities can be broken down into three factors: growth in earnings, dividends, and change in valuation.
+^{1:} We believe investment returns for equities can be broken down into three factors: growth in earnings, dividends, and change in valuation.
 In the short term, change in valuation can have a meaningful impact on investment results, but longer term, change in valuation becomes much less important as growth in earnings and dividends accumulate to drive the majority of results.
 For this reason, we believe earnings growth plus dividend yield is an important indicator of value creation over time.
-2: The information presented for FE-SA is derived from all of the separate account portfolios in the Focus Equity Strategy; this information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
+2: The information presented for FE-SA is derived from all of the separate account portfolios in the Focus Equity Composite, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
+Broad Run believes this information is most relevant to institutional separate account investors in the Focus Equity Strategy; this information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
+The information presented for FE-SA also excludes broad market ETF securities temporarily held in client account(s) that were purchased with the proceeds from client-directed tax loss sales.
 Earnings for FE-SA and its underlying holdings are non-GAAP and are based upon Broad Run's calculations/estimates (which may differ materially from consensus), with adjustments for certain amortization expenses, excess depreciation expenses, and non-recurring charges, among other items.
 For balance sheet-centric companies, change in book value per share, or change in Net Asset Value per share may be used to measure fundamental progress rather than EPS.
 Broad Run makes these adjustments to get to, what it believes to be, a better measure of the true economic earnings of the businesses.
-The FE-SA rice to earnings ratio is calculated by dividing a security's price (as of quarter end) by Broad Run's adjusted EPS estimate for the calendar year noted.
-The FE-SA calendar year earnings adjusted EPS estimate for the calendar year noted by the actual, or Broad Run's estimate if actual is not yet reported, adjusted EPS for the prior twelve months) to the forward 12 month dividend yield (as of quarter end).
+The FE-SA price to earnings ratio is calculated by dividing a security's price (as of quarter end) by Broad Run's adjusted EPS estimate (as described above) for the calendar year noted.
+The FE-SA calendar year earnings growth + dividend yield is calculated by adding the estimated earnings growth rate (a percentage change calculated by dividing Broad Run's adjusted EPS estimate for the calendar year noted by the actual, or Broad Run's estimate if actual is not yet reported, adjusted EPS for the prior twelve months) to the forward 12 month dividend yield (as of guarter end).
 The 5 year figure is annualized and incorporates Broad Run's estimates for the five years subsequent to the calendar year noted.
 All figures are weighted based upon security position size in FE-SA.
-3: The S&P Total Market Index (TMI) is designed to track the broad U.S. equity market, including large-, mid-, smal
+3: The S&P Total Market Index (TMI) is designed to track the broad U.S. equity market, including large-, mid-, small-, and micro-cap stocks.
+The iShares Core S&P Total U.S. Market ETF is used as a proxy for the S&P TMI in these calculations.
+4: EPS source: FactSet "recurrent earnings", which are non-GAAP and include consensus adjustments to reported accounting earnings.
+Dividend yield source: FactSet forward 12 month dividend yield (as of quarter end).
+5: The trailing 15 vear CAGR in recurrent earnings per share + dividend vield (as provided by FactSet) is used as a proxy for this figure (forward 5 year estimates for these statistics are not available in FactSet).
+Investors should understand the inherent differences between the metrics in this table.